September 10, 2020

 No Such Thing as a “Bad” Emotion

 Anxiety is useful in that situation, but it’s not always useful in the situations that we find ourselves in now.
-It’s not a bad emotion.
+Anxiety is not a bad emotion.
 It’s good to be aware of when you’re anxious, but it’s not always effective to act on it.

 Primary and Secondary Emotions